SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![Remove Group](/guides/users-guide/removegroup.png)

-## <a name="permissions"></a>Managing permissions
+## <a name="permissions"></a>Managing Permissions

 Cumulocity distinguishes three types of permissions that are assigned to users and user groups:

-* Account-wide permissions ("roles"): These flags enable a user to read or modify all data in your account, like seeing all devices and being able to edit all devices.
+* Account-wide permissions ("roles"): These flags enable a user to read or modify all data in an account, like seeing all devices and being able to edit all devices.
-* Device- or device group-specific permissions: These permissions define a granular level access to data in your account, restricted to a group of devices.
+* Device- or device group-specific permissions: These permissions define a specific level access to data in your account, restricted to a group of devices.
-* Application access permissions: These define the applications that the user will see in their application switcher.
+* Application access permissions: These define the applications that users will see in their application switcher.

 From the view point of a user: